andreasvc/disco-dop/docs/cli/eval.rst

 --la             Enable leaf-ancestor evaluation.
 --ted            Enable tree-edit distance evaluation.
+                 NB: it is not clear whether this score is applicable to discontinuous trees.
 --headrules=x    Specify file with rules for head assignment of constituents
                  that do not already have a child marked as head; this enables dependency evaluation.